-About 60% of legators are female, but that means four in every 10 are male.
-As with all of Dorothy Donor's traits, the predominant gender is largely dependent on the cause or the charity in question.
+About 60% of legators are female, however gender splits do vary considerably by cause or individual charity.
 For example, legators for aged charities are typically female, but for education charities they are generally male.

-'The typical donor is 77 when she writes her Will'
+'The typical donor is 77 when she writes her last Will'

-Although the average age for female legators writing their Wills is 77 (for males it is 74), looking at individual causes and charities provides a broader range than this.
+Although the average age for female legators writing their Will is 77 (for males it is 74), looking at individual causes and charities provides a broader range than this.
 As expected, people write their Wills at certain times of their lives - e.g. when they get married, have children, become terminally ill, get divorced or lose a loved one.